 Best Hotel in Khao San Road: Buddy Lodge

 Buddy Lodge is a clean and contemporary hotel.
 Set at the centre of Bangkok’s bustling nightlife district, it is a calm oasis away from the chaos.
 This three-star hotel boasts an outdoor terrace, luxurious steam baths, relaxing pool, and an on-site restaurant and lounge for guests to enjoy.

 Things to see and do in Khao San Road

-– Dance until dawn at Lava Gold, a cavernous club that hosts the best parties, DJs, and dance nights in Khao San Road.
+– Integral to all Bangkok Itineraries.
+Dance until dawn at Lava Gold, a cavernous club that hosts the best parties, DJs, and dance nights in Khao San Road.

 – Party on the beach in the middle of Bangkok at Superflow City Beach Club where travelers can enjoy buckets of their favourite cocktail.

 – Jump around to the best music at Brick Bar.

 – Climb up to Rooftop Bar & Restaurant, where you can enjoy live music, drinks, and a fantastic chilled out atmosphere.